 It’s great to have a list of ready-to-use KPIs, but what if your business is different?
 In most cases you cannot take the KPIs out of the box and start using them.
 The best KPIs are not on the list above and only appear as a result of careful analysis.

 We hear the question “Why KPIs don’t work?” so often that we decided to prepare a separate report called “Why most KPIs don’t work and what to do about this.”
-You can download this report for free:

 I’m sure you have a lot of questions after reading this article.
 Feel free to contact us or simply ask your question in the comments below.
 We’ll be happy to help.